tumagonx/nwjs_docs_old/Preserve-window-state-between-sessions.md

  * - Repared workaround (from 2013-12-01) behaviour when use frameless window.
  *   Now it works correctly.
  * 2014-10-02
- * - Fixed crash when JSON.stringify is called on null winState.
-Now check for null and exit.
- *
+ * - Fixed cannot set windowState of null error when attempting to set localStorage *
  */